0xspade/Automated-Scanner/README.md

 * subdomain takeover tool
 >I still don't know what subdomain takeover tool will implement in this project, because there's a lot of tools out there which is not maintained and also I'm looking on pros and cons. atleast I need two.

-* httprobe
->I will study this tool first

 * findomain
 >Still waiting to finish the implementation of other APIs here.